 It is possible to find a job without a TEFL?

 Yes, but the choices are more limited.
 You may have to:

 - settle for your second or third school of choice

 - take a longer commute or work where there are no other English speakers

 Reputable schools have their pick of teachers and, without a TEFL, you may be eliminated from the selection.
 This is not to say that you need a TEFL to get hired, but showing that you’ve earned the certification has its benefits.

 If you need a TEFL, we recommend SEE TEFL

 For those who need a TEFL company, we recommend SEE TEFL.
 Not all TEFL courses are created equal, and some do a poor job preparing you for your teaching career.

-The high intensity course offered by SEE TEFL provides all the invaluable information mentioned above and reinforces those classroom topics through frequent tests, quizzes, and homework.
-This company makes sure that you are really prepared to teach English as a foreign language.
+The highly valuable course offered by SEE TEFL provides all the necessary information mentioned above and reinforces those classroom topics through frequent tests, quizzes, and homework.
+This company makes sure that you are truly prepared to teach English as a foreign language.
 If you’re looking for an easy course just to slap a TEFL certification on a resume, you’ll be in for a surprise!

 Another great perk about SEE TEFL is that they assist their graduates with job placement.
 They have a network of schools that they’ve built up over the years that are reputable and maintain a low teacher turn-over rate.
 SEE TEFL accommodates part-time, summer-time, and substitute positions, in addition to full-time positions.
 This also includes summer camps, English camps, and even volunteer opportunities.
 Knowing that you’ll have help finding a job after graduating is huge relief.